Aveglia/vAMPirus/helpmeoutsome.md

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-There should be a message once the installation of the shallow-clone completed.
+Just a heads up, there might be a message once isntallation has completed saying that shallow-clone of Homebrew was installed.

-This message provides a git command that you will need to execute to complete the installation (this step might take a while):
+In this situation before running the following commands be sure to execute the git command provided by Homebrew in this message to complete the full Homebrew installation (this step might take a while).

-then execute:
+Once done with the full installation, execute:

     brew doctor
+and
     brew update

 (Information from  https://treehouse.github.io/installation-guides/mac/homebrew)